Earle Benjamin Searcy: Political career

-In 1920 he was elected a Illinois state representative.
+In 1920 he was elected an Illinois state representative.
 In 1923, he was elected Illinois State Senator.

 In 1936, he ran unsuccessfully in the Republican primary for Illinois Auditor of Public Accounts.

 In 1940, he ran unsuccessfully in the Republican primary for lieutenant governor of Illinois.

 In 1944 he was elected clerk of the Supreme Court of Illinois.
 He was reelected in 1950.

 Personal life

 He married Fae Searcy (née Isenberg) in 1917.
 They were parents to Barbara Jane Searcy Damewood and Earle B. Searcy.